GregoryBWilson/World_Weather_Analysis/README.md

 ### 2.2 Create a Customer Travel Destinations Map

 The next program requested user input to select desired minimum and maximum temperatures to narrow the search for a vacation get away.
-You can see, in the figure 2 below  there are two dialog boxes for user input.
-We selected a very narrow range of temperatures, resulting in select of 18 cities from the original database of 746 locations.
+You can see, in the figure 2 below, there are two dialog boxes for user input.
+We selected a very narrow range of temperatures, resulting in the selection of 18 cities from the original database of 746 locations.

 ![This is a VS screenshot of the Vacation_Search.py code](file://C:\Users\Greg\Carleton\World_Weather_Analysis\Vacation_Search\User_Input_Weather_Choices.png?lastModify=1640037549 "Figure 2 - User Selects Preferred Temperatures")